Home / Use Cases / Professions / Judges & Prosecutors

 Your rulings are public record.
 Your home address doesn't have to be.

-Judges and prosecutors make decisions that directly affect people's liberty, finances, and families.
-Those decisions are attached to your name in searchable court records.
-Data broker sites make it trivial to connect that name to your home address, phone number, and the names of your family members.
+Judges and prosecutors decide cases that affect liberty, finances, and families — and your name sits on every searchable court record.
+Data brokers make it trivial to connect that name to your home, phone, and family.

-1,000+ broker sites covered Home address removal priority Household coverage included CCPA/GDPR legal requests AES-256 encrypted handling
+Removed across the web Home address removal priority Household coverage included CCPA/GDPR legal requests Encrypted, access-controlled

 Your professional authority creates personal vulnerability